Intrusive thought: General

-Many people experience the type of negative and uncomfortable thoughts that people with more intrusive thoughts experience, however most people can dismiss these thoughts.
-For most people, intrusive thoughts are a "fleeting annoyance".
+Many people experience the type of negative and uncomfortable thoughts that people with more intrusive thoughts experience, but most can readily dismiss them.
+For most people, intrusive thoughts are a "fleeting annoyance."
 Psychologist Stanley Rachman presented a questionnaire to healthy college students and found that virtually all said they had these thoughts from time to time, including thoughts of sexual violence, sexual punishment, "unnatural" sex acts, painful sexual practices, blasphemous or obscene images, thoughts of harming elderly people or someone close to them, violence against animals or towards children, and impulsive or abusive outbursts or utterances.
-Such thoughts are universal among humans, and have "almost certainly always been a part of the human condition".
+Such thoughts are universal among humans, and have "almost certainly always been a part of the human condition."

 When intrusive thoughts occur with obsessive-compulsive disorder (OCD), patients are less able to ignore the unpleasant thoughts and may pay undue attention to them, causing the thoughts to become more frequent and distressing.
-Attempting to suppress intrusive thoughts often cause these same thoughts to become more intense and persistent.
-The thoughts may become obsessions that are paralyzing, severe, and constantly present, these might involve topics such as violence, sex, or religious blasphemy, among others.
-Distinguishing them from normal intrusive thoughts experienced by many people, the intrusive thoughts associated with OCD may be anxiety provoking, irrepressible, and persistent.
+Attempting to suppress intrusive thoughts often causes these same thoughts to become more intense and persistent.
+The thoughts may become obsessions that are paralyzing, severe, and constantly present, and they may involve topics such as violence, sex, or blasphemy.
+Unlike normal intrusive thoughts experienced by many people, intrusive thoughts associated with OCD may be anxiety-provoking, irrepressible, and persistent.

 How people react to intrusive thoughts may determine whether these thoughts will become severe, turn into obsessions, or require treatment.
 Intrusive thoughts can occur with or without compulsions.
-Carrying out the compulsion reduces the anxiety, but makes the urge to perform the compulsion stronger each time it recurs, reinforcing the intrusive thoughts.
+Carrying out the compulsion reduces the anxiety, but each recurrence strengthens the urge to perform the compulsion, reinforcing the intrusive thoughts.
 According to Lee Baer, suppressing the thoughts only makes them stronger, and recognizing that bad thoughts do not signify that one is truly evil is one of the steps to overcoming them.
 There is evidence of the benefit of acceptance as an alternative to the suppression of intrusive thoughts.
 In one particular study, those instructed to suppress intrusive thoughts experienced more distress after suppression, while patients instructed to accept the bad thoughts experienced decreased discomfort.
 These results may be related to underlying cognitive processes involved in OCD.
 However, accepting the thoughts can be more difficult for persons with OCD.

 The possibility that most patients with intrusive thoughts will ever act on those thoughts is low.
 Patients who are experiencing intense guilt, anxiety, shame, and are upset over these thoughts are very different from those who actually act on them.
 Patients who are not troubled or shamed by their thoughts, do not find them distasteful, or who have actually taken action, might need to have more serious conditions such as psychosis or potentially criminal behaviors ruled out.
 According to Lee Baer, a patient should be concerned that intrusive thoughts are dangerous if the person does not feel upset by the thoughts, or rather finds them pleasurable; has ever acted on violent or sexual thoughts or urges; hears voices or sees things that others do not see; or feels uncontrollable irresistible anger.